 My personal ownership of yachts has travelled a path that I am discovering is well worn by others.
 I began as a teen who got caught up in the plywood boatbuilding craze of the late ‘50s.
 My twin and I built our racing bluejay SCRATCH in our parents’ garage in Warwick, RI at the age of 14.

-When I was just back from two years in the Peace Corps in 1972 and still in my hippie phase, I decided all I wanted in the world was a Herreshoff 12½.
+Thirteen years later when I was just back from two years in the Peace Corps and still in my hippie phase, I decided all I wanted in the world was a Herreshoff 12½.
 I spent my summer weekends sleeping in the back of my VW van and looking at every available H 12½ between New York City and Maine.
 I found PETUNIA in a mud creek boathouse on North Haven Island.
-I have owned PETUNIA for the past 40 years have spent half my life restoring and sailing her.
+I have owned PETUNIA for the past 45 years and have spent half my life restoring and sailing her.
+I’ve gotten more joy out of owning her than any man has a right to.

-Then I discovered what so many others have- that I didn’t have time to use A 39-footer.
+Then I discovered what so many others have- that I didn’t have time in my life to use A 39-footer.
 Every summer weekend I had my choice- PETUNIA or JESSICA.
 The smaller boat won out every time.
+In the end I sold my half-ownership of JESSICA to my partner for $12,500- half what people were paying for thirty year old Herreshoff 12 1/2s!

 The choice is a little harder when the 39-footer is your only boat.
 From what I see in marinas on fine summer Saturdays, the choice then seems to be, to not go sailing.
-I sold my half of JESSICA to my partner for a small fraction of what I‘d put into her, built an even smaller boat than PETUNIA at a cost of five times what I got out of the much larger boat, and now I sail all the time, alternating between my two small boats.
-Trading a big yacht that I never found time to use for a small one that I use constantly was one of the best decisions I have made in my life.
+I built an even smaller boat than PETUNIA at a cost of five times what I got out of the much larger boat, and now I sail all the time, alternating between my two small boats.
+Trading a big yacht that I never found time to use for an admittedly far more costly small one that I use constantly was one of the best decisions I have made in my life.

 Enough About Me- How About You?

-I foresee yacht ownership going full circle with renewed interest in small yachts- ones that can be easily gotten going and do not involve huge economic impact to build or maintain.
+I foresee yacht ownership going full circle with renewed interest in small but very beautiful yachts- ones that can be easily gotten going and do not involve huge economic impact to maintain.
 Many sailors are doing just what I did- trading their large and unused cruisers for smaller, nicer yachts that they have time to use.
 The “daysailor” craze of the present will continue for the simple reason that it makes the most sense for people too busy to spend long stretches of time on the water.
 The most fun in boating is to be had close to the shore, for it is there that there is a view apart from two shades of blue or gray separated by a straight line.
-This fact plus a renewed interest in thrift owing to the recession will result in a resurgence of small sailboats.
-To get your big-boat jags, you’ll charter or yacht-share.
+This fact plus a renewed interest in thrift owing to the decline in middle-class wages will result in a resurgence of small sailboats.
+To get your big-boat jags every once in a while, you’ll charter or yacht-share.

 In all of my musings I am reminded of a story of two men who met at a cocktail party.
 The Wall-Streeter couldn’t wait to tell the other about his huge home in the Hamptons, his custom-built Bentley, all of the shiny new objects that littered his lawn, and of course his new trophy wife half his age and twice his looks.
 My patient friend awaited an opening, which finally came after several minutes.
 “I’ve got something that you’ll never have”, he said.